3pillarlabs/spring-data-simpledb/README.md

         Page<SimpleDbUser> findAll(Pageable pageable);
     }

-Moreover, any custom annotate query in can be paginated by simply adding a **Pagealbe** parameter to the query method's signature.
-The parameter must be the last one and the method's return type can be only `Page<T>` or `List<T>`.
+Moreover, any custom annotated query can be paginated by simply adding a **Pagealbe** parameter to the query method's signature.
+The parameter must be placed after the mandatory parameters and the method's return type can be only `Page<T>` or `List<T>`.
 The following example depicts a few different query methods:

     @Query(value = "select * from `testDB.simpleDbUser` where primitiveField > ?")
     Page<SimpleDbUser> findUsers(float primitiveField, Pageable page);